PS061188/TSM-with-Indian-sign-language-ISL-/README.md

 ### Data Preparation

-The BharatDSL dataset is not open yet.
+The BharatDSL dataset is s dynamic Indian sign language dataset consisting of 43 classes (RGB data).
+Out of 17 signers, 15 signers are in the train and validation set and the remaining 2 signers are in test set i.e test set has the unseen data.
+This dataset will be open soon.
 The dataset has to be downloaded and then is accessed using the .csv files at location datas/BharatDSL/

 ### Train and Validate